smarttechmukesh/vanillajs-heart-animation/README.md

-# vanillajs-hearts-animation
+# vanillajs-heart-animation

-vanillajs-hearts-animation is an enchanting project that brings captivating animations to life using pure vanilla JavaScript.
+vanillajs-heart-animation is an enchanting project that brings captivating animations to life using pure vanilla JavaScript.
 Delight in the mesmerizing display of vibrant hearts gracefully descending on the screen, showcasing the endless possibilities and creative potential of JavaScript.
 The project stands out by leveraging the power of JavaScript without relying on external libraries or frameworks.

 ## Features